 Have a look around our website first, you may find the information you are looking for here.

-We’ve adopted the Scottish Information Commissioner’s Single Model Publication Scheme 2015.
+We’ve adopted the Scottish Information Commissioner’s Model Publication Scheme updated July 2017.
 This obliges us to produce a Guide to Information to make it easier for you to find and access information published by us.
 It outlines the classes of information we make available routinely, where you can access the information and whether any fees are payable.
 Our Publication Scheme includes: